 Dillard comes to Houston with seven years of Division I basketball coaching experience under her belt, after spending the 2013-14 season as an assistant coach at Ole Miss, mainly working with Rebels' backcourt.
 She helped develop senior point guard Valencia McFarland into one of the top players in school history, as she led Ole Miss with 6.3 assists per game, while also serving as the team's leading scorer, pouring in an average of 17.0 points per contest.
 McFarland's 1,655 career points rank sixth on the program's all-time list.

-Prior to her stint at Ole Miss, Dillard spent some time on the west coast, serving as an assistant coach under legendry head coach Michael Cooper during the 2012-13 campaign.
-While in Southern California, she helped coach guards Brianna Barrett and Ariya Crook to All Pac-12 postseason honors.
+Prior to her stint at Ole Miss, Dillard spent one season on the West Coast, serving as an assistant coach under legendry head coach Michael Cooper at USC during the 2012-13 campaign.
+While in Southern California, she helped coach guards Brianna Barrett and Ariya Crook to Pac-12 All-Conference honors.

 Before arriving at USC, the San Antonio, Texas native spent five seasons on the sideline at University of Texas-San Antonio.
 While at UTSA, Dillard's primary duties included working with the guards, recruiting, and organizing summer camps.

 Dillard put her Texas ties to work right from the beginning, helping to construct back-to-back NCAA Tournament teams in 2008 and 2009, as the Roadrunners won 20-plus games each season and captured the Southland Conference Tournament Championship in both years.
 UTSA also claimed the Southland regular season title in 2009.